 The first thing we need to remind ourselves of in a trial is that we have God's Word to help us.
 Think of the Bible as the heart and mind of Almighty God.
 It has the power to renew our minds, and to help us think like God, so that we can view people and situations from His point of view, instead of the world's.
 What happens when we view things from a worldly perspective?
 We get the same pitiful results that the world gets - misery, despair, and defeat.
 Scripture says: "Do not be conformed to this world (this age), [fashioned after and adapted to its external, superficial customs], but be transformed (changed) by the [entire] renewal of your mind [by its new ideals and its new attitude], so that you may prove [for yourselves] what is the good and acceptable and perfect will of God, even the thing which is good and acceptable and perfect [in His sight for you]."
 (Romans 12:2 AMP) In order for us to know what God's will is for us in a situation, we must have our mind renewed by the truth contained in Scripture.
 We must read it, study it, meditate on it, and speak it over our lives and circumstances.
 Most of all, we must do what it says.
-This is God's recipe for victory in every situation.
+This is how we lay hold of the victory that God has in store for us in every situation we face.
 We were recreated in Christ to live above our circumstances, not under them.
 (Ephesians 2:10, John 16:33)

 Another thing we must remember in troubling times is that we have the Holy Spirit to strengthen us.
 Jesus said, "I will ask the Father, and He will give you another Comforter (Counselor, Helper, Intercessor, Advocate, Strengthener, and Standby), that He may remain with you forever."
-(John 14:16 AMP) The Holy Spirit --and everything He represents and offers --is available to us every moment of every day.
+(John 14:16 AMP) The Holy Spirit - and everything He represents and offers - is available to us every moment of every day.
 We are never without heavenly resources to help us.
-Alone, our trials can weaken and even disable us.
+Alone, our trials can weaken, and even disable, us.
 They can rob us of our peace and joy, gifts that were given to us by Christ Himself when we decided to trust Him as our Savior.
-But with the Spirit's help, we can resist disabling worry and paralyzing fear, and we can choose to praise God in the midst of our problems --knowing that He is bigger than anything that can come against us, and that He's got a divine plan for our victory.
-A prayer that I find myself praying often is: "O Lord, please remember me and please strengthen me."
-(Judges 16:28 NASB) I'm still here today, doing what God has called me to do, because I have learned to rely on the strength of Almighty God.
+But with the Spirit's help, we can resist disabling worry and paralyzing fear, and we can choose to praise God in the midst of our problems - knowing that He is bigger than anything that can come against us, and that He's got a divine plan for our victory.
+A prayer that I find myself praying often is: "O Lord God, please remember me and please strengthen me."
+(Judges 16:28 NASB) I am still here today, doing what God has called me to do, because I have learned to rely on the strength of Almighty God.

 Prayer: Lord, I praise You for equipping me with everything I need to live above my circumstances, no matter how troubling they might seem.
-When I'm tempted to despair, remind me to follow Your recipe for victory, so that I can live the overcoming life that You destined me to.
-I declare that from this day forward, I WILL enjoy my life!
+When I am tempted to despair, remind me to follow Your principles for victory, so that I can live the overcoming life that You destined me to.
+Fill me with a love for Your Word that will move me to read and study it diligently.
+I declare that from this day forward, with the help of the Holy Spirit, I WILL enjoy my life!